jpverkamp/blog/content/reviews/books/Neil Gaiman/Coraline.md

 rating: 5
 page_count: 162
 ---
-Before I ever read Coraline, I watched the movie and read {{< goodreads book="American Gods" >}}.
+Before I ever read Coraline, I watched the movie and read [[American Gods]]().
 I quite enjoyed the former, while the latter was... not exactly my favorite.
 So I was cautiously optimistic that I would like Coraline.

 Well, consider the optimism well founded.
 I'll never know if I enjoyed the book more because of the film or if I would have liked it as much had I read it first.
 So it goes.
 As it stands, I got a nice mix of the book's / Gaiman's way with words combined with the wonderfully bizarre visuals from the film.
 It made for quite the experience.